 Hawks in the Yard

-The most common backyard hawks are all smaller birds of prey: the sharp-shinned hawk, the Cooper’s hawk, and the American kestrel in North America, as well as similar species in other parts of the world.
-While it is possible that larger hawks will visit yards and gardens to hunt, these species are fast, agile fliers that are well adapted to flying around feeders, buildings, and trees to catch small, panicked birds.
+The most common backyard hawks are all smaller birds of prey, including the sharp-shinned hawk, the Cooper’s hawk, the red-tailed hawk, and the American kestrel in North America as well as similar species in other parts of the world.
+While it is possible that larger hawks will visit yards and gardens to hunt, these species are fast, agile fliers that are well adapted to flying around feeders, birdbaths, buildings, and trees to catch small, panicked birds.

-It is important to remember that even though it may be disheartening to see a songbird or dove fall victim to a hawk, the hawks are only playing their role in nature’s cycle.
-They do not kill more birds than needed to survive, and in fact, studies estimate that only 10 percent of a hawk’s kills are successful.
-Of those successful hunts, the majority of the birds a hawk takes are old, weak, or sick and removing them from the flock will help strengthen the remaining birds.
+It is important to remember that, even though it may be disheartening to see a songbird or dove fall victim to a hawk, the hawks are only playing their role in the natural food chain.
+They do not kill more birds than needed to survive, and, in fact, studies estimate that only 10 percent of a hawk’s kills are successful.
+Of those successful hunts, the majority of the birds a hawk takes are old, weak, or sick, and removing them from the flock will help strengthen the remaining birds.
 Because of this, some birders prefer to encourage backyard hawks and take steps to deliberately attract them.

 Protecting Backyard Birds From Hawks